 dpkg-buildpackage -rfakeroot -b -uc -us

-The Debian package has been build successfully with binary packages only with the source code or source files:
+The Debian package has been built successfully with binary packages only:

-Once the package is built, simply get out of the directory to get back to the root directory using the following command:
+Once the package is built, navigate back to the root directory:

 cd ..

-From the root directory, simply use the ls command to get the list of all the Debian packages built on the Debian system:
+Use the ls command to list all the Debian packages produced by the build:

 ls